Jamal135/Instragram_Bio/readme.md

 ***
 # Setup:
 ---
-Regardless of if you are running this code on a server or just for fun on your PC for a bit, the first thing you need to do is create a env file in the project directory.
-If you fork this repository, make sure you don't commit this env file to your repository unless you want others to log into your Instagram account.
+Regardless of if you are running this code on a server or just for fun on your PC for a bit, first you need to create a env file in the project directory.
+If you fork this repository, don't commit this env file unless you want others to know your Instagram login.

 ```
 USER=your username
 PASS=your password
 ```
-If you aren't putting this code on a server, then after doing that just run the Python file with the requirements installed and you will see the automated browser pop up and hopefully everything works!
-If you are putting it on a server, it is probably better to go the Docker direction!
+If you aren't putting this on a server, then just run the Python file with the requirements installed and you will see the automated browser pop up and hopefully work!
+If you are putting this on a server, it is probably better to use Docker.
 In order to have this work within a Docker container first SSH into your server.
 From here you only need to type the following commands:

 ```
 1: git pull https://github.com/Jamal135/Instagram_Bio       # Download the repository.
 2: cd Instagram_Bio                                         # Enter the right directory.
 # Create your .env file!
-3: docker-compose build                                     # Get everything ready.
-4: docker-compose up -d                                     # Start the program.
+3: docker-compose up -d                                     # Start the program.
 ```

-The build command gets everything ready to go and will take a bit.
-The up command makes the code start and the -d argument detaches it from the terminal (so you don't see everything).
+The up command makes the code start (building a container if none already exists) and the -d argument detaches it from the terminal.
 Here are some other useful commands that may help as well!

 ```
-docker-compose down                                         # Kill the code gracefully.
+docker-compose down                                         # Kill the container gracefully.
+docker-compose build                                        # Rebuild container if you make changes.
 docker ps -a                                                # See Docker stuff.
 docker logs --follow instagram_bio_instagram_bio_1          # Follow code logs (^C to exit).
 ```

-If the code is failing in production and you want to investigate why, you can enable the commented out code in the docker-compose.yml file.
-Then re-build and put the container up, navigate to that port in a browser (ip:4444), click sessions, and click the camera icon.
-You can see and interact with the Selenium browser session and observe what is happening.
-Make sure to comment this out after troubleshooting as this is not behind any authentication meaning anyone else could access this as well.
+If the code is breaking in Docker, you can uncomment the port in the docker-compose.yml file.
+Then build and put the container up, navigate to that port in a browser (ip:4444), click sessions, and click the camera icon to see what is happening.
+WARNING: This is not behind authentication, anyone who goes to this port can fully control your Instagram account through the Selenium session.
+Make sure to comment out again after testing.

 Do note, you may also need to tell Instagram your new login is not suspicious before everything works.

 ***
 # Acknowledgements:
 ---
-McJeffr was an absolute legend and I could not of done the Docker side of this project without them!
+McJeffr was an absolute legend and the Docker side of this project would of been impossible without them!
 Link: https://github.com/McJeffr

 A lot of StackOverflow posts certainly helped as well.